 The following compensation discussion and analysis contains statements regarding future individual and Company performance targets and goals.
-These targets and goals are disclosed in the limited context of Arrowhead's compensation programs and should not be understood to be statements of management's expectations or guidance.
+These targets and goals are disclosed in the limited context of Arrowhead's executive compensation program and should not be understood to be statements of management's expectations or guidance.
 Arrowhead cautions investors not to apply these statements to other contexts.
 Fiscal years are denoted as fiscal years, all other year references refer to calendar years.

-This Compensation Discussion and Analysis describes the compensation program for our Named Executive Officers.
-During 2018, these individuals were:
+This Compensation Discussion and Analysis describes the compensation program for our Named Executive Officers (our "NEOs").
+During fiscal 2021, these individuals were:

-- Christopher Anzalone, our President and Chief Executive Officer (our "CEO"); - Bruce D. Given, our Chief Operating Officer (our "COO"); - Kenneth Myszkowski, our Chief Financial Officer (our "CFO"); - · Patrick O'Brien, our General Counsel (our "GC"); and - Zhen Li, our Senior Vice President, Chemistry & Non-Clinical Development (our "SVP").
+- · Christopher Anzalone, our President and Chief Executive Officer (our "CEO"); - · Kenneth Myszkowski, our Chief Financial Officer (our "CFO"); - Patrick O'Brien, our General Counsel, Corporate Secretary, and Chief Compliance Officer (our "GC"); - Javier San Martin, our Chief Medical Officer (our "CMO"); - James Hamilton, our Senior Vice-President, Discovery and Translational Medicine; and - · James Hassard, our former Chief Commercial Officer (our "CCO").

-This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2018.
+This Compensation Discussion and Analysis describes the material elements of our executive compensation program during fiscal 2021.
 It also provides an overview of our executive compensation philosophy and objectives and summarizes our executive compensation policies and practices.
-Finally, it analyzes how and why the Compensation Committee of our Board of Directors (the "Compensation Committee") arrived at the specific compensation decisions for our executive officers, including our Named Executive Officers for 2018 including the key factors that the Compensation Committee considered in determining their compensation.
+Finally, it analyzes how and why the Compensation Committee of our Board of Directors (the "Compensation Committee") arrived at the specific compensation decisions for our executive officers, including our NEOs, for fiscal 2021 including the key factors that the Compensation Committee considered in determining their compensation.